Research opportunities prepare undergrad student for success

 “We had to go through thousands and thousands of death certificates to find that information, and it was incredibly difficult and emotionally charged, but it was so meaningful being able to give that to the community.”

-Sad as it was, Thompson called it a “dream project,” one that showed her that research can have tangible impact.
+Sad as the project was, Thompson said it showed her that research can have tangible impact.

 “Last August we got to visit Haida Gwaii and meet some of the families of these children we’d been learning about, and that was incredibly beautiful getting to talk to them about the human side of it,” Thompson recalled.
 “I never wanted to be that person writing papers that sit on a shelf and gather dust.
 I want my work to help people, and this project showed me a way to do that and changed my life and my trajectory as a student.”